Your web browser is outdated and may be insecure

 • Visit the employer’s website so you know as much about the organisation as possible.
 In particular pay to any organisational or company values they might have.
 It's more than likely that they will be looking for evidence of these values, qualities or strengths during the assessment.

 • Reflect on your own style and its impact on potential group activities.
 If you are naturally very talkative, remind yourself that you may need to focus more on listening.
-If you are very quiet, remember that you will need to speak up to make an impact on the assessors.
+If you are more of a listener than a talker, remember that you will need to speak up to make an impact.

 Nurse uniform closeup